Twice Baked Potatoes. Double Baked Potatoes. Whatever you call them, they’re one of my favorite comfort foods.

 I use 1 whole sausage link per 8 prepared potato halves

-Now comes the fun part — fill your potato halves with the tonguegasmic potato/sausage mixture
+Now comes the fun part — fill your potato halves with the creamy, delicious, sausage stuffed potato mixture – feel free to lick the spatula once you’re done.
+Overfill the potatoes – it’s worth it.

 Remove from the oven after 25 minutes, or when the cheese is melted and bubbly and the insides are hot